-If you want to charge your Bio‑Hybrid battery at home on a normal power outlet, we expect a full charging cycle to take less than three hours.
+If you want to charge your Bio‑Hybrid battery at home on a normal power outlet, according to current calculations, a full charge cycle would take about three hours.
 The battery capacity is 1.2 kWh.

 Using a normal power outlet at home.
 The interchangeable, rechargeable battery system makes it very easy to use.
 The battery can be removed.